Data Strategy in Venture Capital

 In public markets, the bar for superior market information is incredibly high.
 Proprietary data acquisition leads to small points of alpha for investors.
 To get a data advantage in venture, investors literally just need to ask their portfolio companies for data.
 This isn't brain surgery.
 Even having last quarters' financial statements and ARR number will put you ahead of most other investors.

 Early stage startup numbers matter much less than public market numbers because of the volatility of future growth and how quickly things can change.
 While numbers matter less for startups, they are still very valuable.
-Which numbers are valuable and how valuable they are are topics for another time, but as an investor the core thing you do is price risk.
-If you have no knowledge of a companies performance, how could you possibly price their risk!
+As an investor your job is to price risk, performance numbers give you a better picture of the asset you're buying and the risks associated with it.
+Exactly which numbers are valuable and how valuable they are are topics for another time.
+If you have no knowledge of a company's performance, how could you possibly price their risk!

 Venture investors don't need fancy models developed by physics PHDs to eek out differential returns.
 Running a weather simulation to predict crop futures prices and the corresponding equity impacts are not going to be useful in analyzing your Series A mushroom based makeup company.